mckinney-stack/headup/notes.md

 ### next steps:
-1. Make it responsive - so that it displays properly across multiple devices
-2. Use the database to create a "leaderboard" tab
+1. Use the database to create a "leaderboard" tab
-4. Once user presses play, form field options should disappear

 ### nice to haves:
 3. Puck wobble animation on play button hover doesn't work very well on mobile - fix this